Social Work (SOWK)

 Pre-requisites: junior standing.

-This course will examine the issue of homelessness in America while highlighting demographics, causes and regional variations.
-Special attention will be paid to homelessness and related services within the state of Washington.
-Various service approaches will be examined, including: shelter and other supports designed to assist individuals and families cope with homelessness, transitional and other supportive housing programs, and homelessness prevention.
+Examines the issue of homelessness in America while highlighting demographics, causes, and regional variations.
+Special attention is paid to homelessness and related services within the state of Washington.
+Various service approaches are examined, including: shelter and other supports designed to assist individuals and families cope with homelessness, transitional and other supportive housing programs, and homelessness prevention.

 SOWK 487.
 LAW AND ETHICS IN SOCIAL WORK PRACTICE.
 4 Credits.